cotica/capstone/README.md

 ### Model evaluation

-Given that we are dealing with some 0's or near 0's, some metrics will not work as well as others (as an example, mean absolute percentage error).
+Given that we were initially dealing with some 0's or near 0's in the target (eventually addressed with imputation-like strategy), some metrics might not have worked as well as others (as an example, mean absolute percentage error was yielding infinites and was taken out of consideration).

 The models were thus evaluated on following available regression metrics: